Cooling down: Half-time cooling down

+Performance effects

+An active cool-down does not improve sports performance the next day or later in the same day (e.g., if the person has an early-morning workout followed by a competition in the late afternoon).
+An active cool-down after a high-intensity activity may have a small effect on performance in the near future (e.g., later that week).
+As of 2018, the effects on endurance sports have not been researched.

 Cardiovascular issues, health, and heart rate

 During aerobic exercise, peripheral veins, particularly those within a muscle, dilate to accommodate the increased blood flow through exercising muscle.
 The skeletal-muscle pump assists in returning blood to the heart and maintaining cardiac output.
 A sudden cessation of strenuous exercise may cause blood to pool in peripheral dilated veins, which may cause varicose veins.
 A cool-down period allows a more gradual return to venous tone.
 The heart will also need to beat faster to adequately oxygenate the body and maintain blood pressure.
+Cooling down has been promoted with the hope that it will reduce the risk of fainting after a workout.
+However, whether it is successful for that purpose is unknown.
+One study found that cooling down may reduce dizziness for elite athletes and vocal performers after strenuous workouts.

 It has been hypothesized that individuals who are at risk for cardiovascular disease may develop negative cardiovascular outcomes in the event that cool-downs are not completed following bouts of exercise.
 However, current clinical evidence disputes this.
-Reviews on the inclusion of exercise-therapy for management of cardiovascular disease have indicated that chronic exercise instead induces positive long-term adaptions for the cardiovascular system that reduce the risk of death and outcomes requiring hospitalization.
+Reviews on the inclusion of exercise-therapy for management of cardiovascular disease have indicated that regular exercise instead induces positive long-term adaptions for the cardiovascular system that reduce the risk of death and outcomes requiring hospitalization.

 Muscle soreness and injuries

-One study has shown that athletes who perform an appropriate cool-down are less likely to become injured.

-Muscular and skeletal injuries have been found to increase when the cool down procedure is neglected.
-Ankle injuries are one of the most common injuries athletes and participants are at risk of obtaining when the cool down is performed ineffectively or not at all.
-Injuries are decreased significantly when the cool down is performed for an adequate amount of time compared to only a short period of time.
+Overall, active cool-downs generally do not have a significant effect on delayed-onset muscle soreness (feeling sore the next day).
+There may sometimes be factors that result in a cool-down activity to make muscle soreness worse, such as a longer cool-down jogging session by non-elite athletes, since the extra exercise time would result in more muscle damage.
+In other cases, such as an elite cyclist biking at a low intensity for a few minutes, the cool-down activity might feel beneficial.
+Similarly, certain activities, such as foam rolling, may be more likely to reduce muscle soreness than others.

+Cooling down has long been promoted as a way to prevent injuries, but active cool-downs do not prevent injuries.